 Internal Link Options

-You can format your internal links (e.g. make the link bold, italicized, change the link color, etc …) using the format buttons in your WordPress WYSIWYG editor menu (< there’s that internal link again! :)) …
+If you want, you can also format your internal links (e.g. you can italicize your link, make it bold, add color, etc …) using the format buttons in your WordPress visual content editor menu (< there’s that internal link again! :)) …

-(You can format your hyperlinks if you want to make them more visible)
+(You can format hyperlinks to make them stand out)

-No tutorial on adding links to content is complete without showing you how to delete links that you no longer want, so let’s take care of this right now.
+No tutorial on adding links to WordPress content is complete without showing you how to delete links that you no longer want, so let’s take care of this topic right now.

-To delete a link from your pages or posts, just click anywhere on the link and then click either the ’remove’ icon on the link editor floating box or the ‘Remove link’ icon on the WordPress content editor menu as shown below
+To remove a hyperlink from your content, just click anywhere on the link and then click either the little cross icon on the link editor floating bar or the ‘Remove link’ button on the content editor menu as shown below

-(Deleting hyperlinks is easy … you even get choices!)
+(Deleting links is easy … you even get choices!)

-So far, we have looked at how to create internal links to content manually using the WordPress linking tool.
+So far, we have looked at how to create internal links to content manually using the WordPress inline link function.

-Are there any plugins for WordPress that can automate this work?
+Are there WordPress plugins that can automate this work?

 Yes, there are!
-As we explain in our comprehensive overview of WordPress plugins, there are plugins that can do almost everything imaginable.
-And if you cannot find a plugin that does what you need, one can be created for you.
+As we explain in our comprehensive overview of WordPress plugins, there are plugins for just about everything.
+And if you cannot find a plugin that does what you are looking for, one can be created for you.

-Also, depending on the type of plugins and themes used on your site, you can benefit from additional internal linking features such as:
+Also, depending on the type of theme used on your website, you can benefit from additional internal linking features such as: